 Grab and Go Meals will be available for remote learning students.
 Multiple meals are available to take for multiple days.
 Normal school lunch meal fees will apply; families are still eligible to apply for free and reduced meals.
-These meals will be available curbside, for 20-30 minutes per day (10:15 a.m. - 10:45 a.m.) at the following locations:
+These meals will be available curbside, for 20-30 minutes per day at the following locations: